-A panel of governors will decide whether the application will be accepted on the basis of the information submitted.
-The panel make decisions based upon the circumstances of each case including the view of parents, the Headteacher, the child's social, academic and emotional development and whether the child has been previously educated out of year group.
+For all other out of year group applications to community and voluntary controlled schools, the county council. as the relevant admission authority through a panel process, will decide whether the application will be accepted on the basis of the information submitted.
+The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.

-Similarly there is no right of a place for a space in a specific year group.
-The internal management and organisation of the school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership.
+Similarly, there is no right of appeal for a place in a specific year group at a school.
+The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of individual schools.